bennettnw2/lpic101-Notes/106-notes.md

     * ##### GTK+ Based Desktops
       * GTK+ is primarily a C language library
       * GNOME and XFCE are built with this
-      * Virtual desktops are known as activated in GNOME
+      * Virtual desktops are known as "Activities" in GNOME
       * Activities overview shows the taskbar and the desktops you can use on the right
-      * ctl opt up and down to move through activities
+      * Ctl+Alt and the up and down arrow keys to move through activities
       * XFCE is very lightweight and very customisable
-      * you can choose different desktop environments from the login screen
+      * you can choose any desktop environment from the login screen or more technically known as the display manager
+      * Note: there are many display managers you are able to use
+        * GDM (Gnome Display Manager)
+        * SDDM (Simple Desktop Display Manager)
+        * LXDM (LXDE Display Manager)
+        * LightDM
+        * KDM (KDE Display Manager)
+        * XDM (X Display Manager)

     * ##### Qt Based Desktops
       * Qt is based on a C++ language library used for graphical applications
       * KDE resembles the windows desktop environment; but that is only on the surface
       * KDE plasma was widgets that you can use to decorate your desktop
       * Alt+F2 will give you a search bar to search your system for either an app or a file
-      * KDE will use up much more disk space and RAM than GNOME and KDE
+      * KDE will use up much more disk space and RAM than GNOME and XFCE

 ## 106.3 Accessibility